UWRealityLab/xrcapstone22wi-team8/docs/content/en/snippets/week3.md

 ## What's Next

-Next week, we'll refine our individual functions and pull everything together and hopefully and the "multiuser".
+Next week, we'll refine our individual functions and pull everything together, and hopefully the "multiuser".